Oculus Quest update adds AMD support for Link and your voice

 For all Link users, Windows audio will now be separated from VR audio, so you won’t hear your YouTube tabs or Spotify through the Quest anymore.

 Finally, as we were expecting during beta, this update also brings “performance improvements and stability fixes” to Link.
-We’ve noticed Link beta sometimes requires restarting the Quest, so hopefully this resolves issues like that.
+We’ve noticed Link beta sometimes requires restarting the Quest, so hopefully this resolves those types of issues.

 This story originally appeared on Uploadvr.com.
 Copyright 2019